 Awareness stage – Create a great first impression through educational videos.
 Research shows that 96% of people watch explainer videos to learn about a product or service.
 Informational videos also work well for awareness.
 Think “How to…” and “5 ways to fix…” style videos.

 Consideration stage – You got your viewers through the awareness stage, and now they’re considering buying.
 Empathy is required in these videos – by the bucketful.
-For this stage, the best types of video are demos, social proof stories, and videos that humanize your brand.
+For this stage, the best types of videos are demos, social proof stories, and videos that humanize your brand.
 Stay focused on the pain points and answer any FAQs.

 Decision stage – Congratulations!
 It’s time to convert your potential buyer into paying customer.
-Hit them with some of these converter vids – comparison of your product against others, a free trial explainer, testimonials, and previous buyer success stories.
+Hit them with some of these converter vids – a comparison of your product against others, a free trial explainer, testimonials, and previous buyer success stories.

 Post-purchase stage – It’s not time to pop the champagne corks yet.
 The work is ongoing.
 It’s time to turn your buyer into a loyal brand supporter.
 “Thank you” videos work particularly well, especially if personalized.
 And “How to use…” videos are ideal.
 They show your buyer your dedication to helping them get the most out of their purchase.